gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

     Then press *q* to save and quit.
-The index file *index.ndx* contains 2 additional group, with one oxygen atom each:
+The index file *index.ndx* contains 2 additional groups, with one oxygen atom each:

 ..  code-block:: bw